Expert: "The delivery of the Mace to the army is a hasty decision and will be dangerous for the fleet"

 And return me youth, so that the sky is blue, the sun is golden, and the persian friends are resilient laughing

-Comrade, return the BZHRK (I don’t know where you will get them, we can dig it in the garden in 88) to the current general railways - I don’t even know how to say, delirium in general ...
-For this, it is necessary to return the Ministry of Railways in particular and the USSR in general .
-Recently, by the way, corps of degrees RT-23 (they were transported to these BZHRK), which in Ukraine, at the Pavlogradsky machine factory, have been lying around since Soviet times, were sold to businessmen.
-They will store potato in them and extract biogas from shit.
+Comrade, to return the BZhRK (I don't know where you'll get them, maybe they were buried in a vegetable garden in 88) to the current general-use railways - I don't even know how to say it, delirium in general...
+To do this, we need to return the MPS in particular and the USSR in general.
+By the way, recently the casings of the RT-23 steps (they were carried on these BZhRK), which were lying around in the Pavlograd machine plant in Ukraine since Soviet times, were sold to businessmen.
+They will store potatoes in them and extract biogas from shit.

 28. +1